 Get Adventurous in Swakopmund

-Discover your adventurous side in Namibia’s adventure capital, Swakopund or Swakop as it’s often called.
+Discover your adventurous side in Namibia’s adventure capital, Swakopund or Swakop as it’s often called for short.

 The city of Swakopmund lies on the coast in central Namibia, flanked by the Atlantic Ocean on one side and the Namib Desert on the other side, making it the perfect place to spend a few days taking part in adventurous activities or resting after sightseeing around the rest of the country.

-There is literally something for everyone, from extreme activities like skydiving, quad biking and sand boarding to slightly more chilled activities like cycling, desert walking tours and city tours.
+There is literally something for everyone, from extreme activities like skydiving, quad biking and sand boarding to slightly more chilled activities like cycling, desert walking tours (these book out quickly, so book in advance if you can) and city tours.

 Swakopmund is also a pretty city, often referred to as being ‘more German than Germany’, with cute buildings, nice cafes and restaurants and shops giving you a bit of respite after a tough few days driving through the inhospitable and alien Namibian wilderness.
 It’s also a pretty great place to party if you want to let your hair down – which I usually do!

-See the ‘Other’ Side of Swakopmund in the Modesa Township
+See the ‘Other’ Side of Swakopmund in the Mondesa Township

 Whilst you’re in Swakopmund, I highly recommend that you head over to the Mondesa township.